-Each interface (wired or wireless) has a unique 48-bit MAC address built into hardware.
+Each Ethernet device (wired or wireless) has a unique 48-bit MAC address built into hardware.
 This allows the device to be uniquely addressed.
-This address is not the same as the IP address.
+This address is different than the IP address.

 Excerpt from Assigned Ethernet numbers:

 Ethernet hardware addresses are 48 bits, expressed as 12 hexadecimal digits (0-9, plus A-F, capitalized).
 These 12 hex digits consist of the first/left 6 digits (which should match the vendor of the Ethernet interface within the station) and the last/right 6 digits which specify the interface serial number for that interface vendor.